 Dhruti Patel

 Dhruti maintains an active pro bono practice, representing clients in trial and appellate matters.
-Most recently, she has helped a client obtain asylum following a hearing in immigration court and won vacatur and remand of a district court order denying a client in forma pauperis privileges by Sixth Circuit unanimous precedential opinion.
+Most recently, following an administrative evidentiary hearing, she secured significant financial and educational support under the Individuals with Disabilities Education Act for a child with Autism Spectrum Disorder and Specific Learning Disabilities.
+She also helped a client obtain asylum following a hearing in immigration court and won vacatur and remand of a district court order denying a client in forma pauperis privileges by Sixth Circuit unanimous precedential opinion.

 Education